flowscripter/plugin-api/README.md

 ## Overview
 This project provides a Plugin API for the Flowscripter system.

+**This is a work in progress**

 #### Plugins and Extensions
 Plugins are based on extensions to the interfaces provided in the [@flowscripter/esm-dynamic-plugins](https://github.com/flowscripter/esm-dynamic-plugins) and [@flowscripter/cli-framework](https://github.com/flowscripter/cli-framework) projects.

-The extended interfaces declare stricter types which explicit define their use as a plugin mechanism for the Flowscripter [CLI](https://github.com/flowscripter/cli) and Flowscripter [Runtime](https://github.com/flowscripter/runtime).
+The extended interfaces declare stricter types which explicitly define their use as a plugin mechanism for the Flowscripter [CLI](https://github.com/flowscripter/cli) and Flowscripter [Runtime](https://github.com/flowscripter/runtime).

 The two extensions which can be implemented by plugins are:

-* `FlowscripterComponent`: extend the Flowscripter [[Runtime](https://github.com/flowscripter/runtime) with core functionality such as payload types, datastores and operators.
-These may access the Runtime Context.
+* `FlowscripterComponent`: These extend the Flowscripter [Runtime](https://github.com/flowscripter/runtime) with core functionality (e.g. payload types, datastores and operators) and may access the Runtime Context.
-* `FlowscripterCommand`: extend the Flowscripter [CLI](https://github.com/flowscripter/cli) with parameterised TypeScript or JavaScript making use of the Runtime API.
+* `FlowscripterCommand`: These extend the Flowscripter [CLI](https://github.com/flowscripter/cli) with parameterised TypeScript or JavaScript and may access the Runtime API.

 The following high level class diagram illustrates these relationships: